-Stock market today: Asian shares mostly lower, tracking Wall Street retreat
+Stock market today: World shares mixed after Wall Street retreat

 During the 70s, inflation remained high for much longer than hoped, forcing the Fed to ultimately drive the economy into a painful recession.

-In other trading Wednesday, U.S. benchmark crude oil rose 20 cents to $71.39 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Wednesday, U.S. benchmark crude oil gave up early gains, falling 13 cents to $71.06 per barrel in electronic trading on the New York Mercantile Exchange.
 It gave up 74 cents to $71.19 per barrel on Tuesday.

-Brent crude, the international standard, added 16 cents to $76.06 per barrel.
+Brent crude, the international standard, lost 20 cents to $75.70 per barrel.